 Adidja Vybz Kartel Palmer and his four co-accused were back in the Home Circuit court both yesterday and today for what could be the beginning of their final week in court.

-Was this past Thursday, that defence attorney Miguel Lorne, who represents Shawn “Storm” Campbell, started making his closing statement,poureing cold water on the prosecution’s case against his client Shawn Campbell to the 11-member jury.
+Was this past Thursday, that defense attorney Miguel Lorne, who represents Shawn “Storm” Campbell, Vybz Kartel‘s artist and protege, started making his closing statement, pouring cold water on the prosecution’s case against his client Shawn Campbell to the 11-member jury.
 However, court adjourned on Thursday because one jury could not make it to court on Friday.

-Defence attorney Pierre Rogers Tuesday continued his address to jurors in the Vybz Kartel murder trial telling the 11-member panel that the police acted maliciously in creating a message about chopping up Clive ‘Lizard’ Williams.
+Defence attorney Pierre Rogers, continued his address to jurors in the Vybz Kartel murder trial on Tuesday telling the 11-member panel that the police acted maliciously in creating a message about chopping up Clive ‘Lizard’ Williams.

 “It shows malicious intent on the part of the police,” Rogers said.
 “The police created this with one aim in mind, one aim.
 This is malicious.”

 Rogers described how the police operated in the case describing as “nastiness” adding that the prosecution has failed to address critical inconsistencies in the case.

 “It disappoints me and I suspect that it disappoints you,” he said.
 “If this is not a set-up then what is?
 If this is not a conspiracy, what is?“Why is the Crown making castles in the sky and asking you to join him up there?
 Rogers told the jurors.
 In giving his final argument Lorne told the jurors “The prosecution is clutching at straws”.